 Places with people and animals that might be negatively impacted by loud noise include residential homes or apartments, hospitals, schools, and office buildings.
-This situation makes Precast concrete wall barriers ideal for noise reduction.
+This situation makes Precast concrete retaining wall barriers ideal for noise reduction.

-Precast walls are the most effective means of mitigating noise from primary sources other than volume control.
+Precast concrete retaining walls are the most effective means of mitigating noise from primary sources other than volume control.
 In North America, concrete walls account for nearly half of all noise reduction walls.
 Besides being regarded as one of the strongest, most enduring, and versatile materials, precast concrete sound walls also:

 - Produce the highest noise transmission-loss value than other common sound wall materials (concrete’s higher mass reduces sound penetrating by more than 80% in relation to wood or steel frame construction)

 - Require a considerably less footprint compared to other noise-reduction techniques.

 - Can be designed to blend with urban architecture and natural topography